the French flag Aristotle

 In 342 BC, King Philip of Macedonia entrusted him with the education of his thirteen-year-old son, Alexander, the future conqueror, better known as Alexander the Great.

-For two or three years, he was his tutor.
-He introduced him to Greek tragedies, made him read the Iliad and the Odyssey, taught him to think logically.
+For two or three years, he served as his tutor.
+He introduced him to Greek tragedies, had him read the Iliad and the Odyssey, and taught him to think logically.

-He married and returned with his wife to Stagira, his home town, where he lived for five years.
-He completed his observations of animals, particularly horses.
+He married and returned with his wife to Stagira, his home town, where they lived for five years.
+He continued his observations of animals, particularly horses.

-During this entire period, he is considered to have written the continuation of The Physics, works such as On Generation and Corruption, The Poetics and The Art of Rhetoric, but also the beginning of The Nicomachean Ethics and the continuation of the Metaphysics.
+During this entire period, he is thought to have written the continuation of The Physics, works such as On Generation and Corruption, The Poetics, and The Art of Rhetoric, as well as the opening sections of The Nicomachean Ethics and the continuation of the Metaphysics.

 The Lyceum

-The direction of the Academy once again eluded him, to the benefit of Xenocrates.
-So when he arrived in Athens, just as Alexander was ascending the throne, he founded his own school.
-Since it was set up near a sanctuary dedicated to Lycian Apollo, it was to be called "the Lyceum".
+The leadership of the Academy again passed him by, going instead to Xenocrates.
+And so, arriving in Athens just as Alexander was ascending the throne, he founded his own school.
+Since it was established near a sanctuary dedicated to Lycian Apollo, it came to be known as "the Lyceum".

-The members of this school were called peripateticians, because they taught while walking (from the Greek peripatein "to walk").
-They taught a wide range of subjects, from philosophy and natural science to medicine and philology.
+The members of this school were called peripatetics, because they taught while walking (from the Greek peripatein, "to walk").
+They covered a wide range of subjects, from philosophy and natural science to medicine and philology.

-The peripatetic school was the first of its kind in Europe.He advocated the systematic observation of facts, before any attempt at explanation.
-As a result, he carried out several dissections, including that of a chameleon.
+Aristotle championed the systematic observation of facts before any attempt at explanation.
+In keeping with this, he carried out several dissections, including that of a chameleon.

 The Lyceum included a library and a museum, both funded by Alexander.

 This period, which lasted thirteen years, was Aristotle's most prolific.
-He finished writing The Nicomachean Ethics, elaborated Book VIII of The Metaphysics, wrote the Writings on Natural Philosophy, etc.
+He completed The Nicomachean Ethics, elaborated Book VIII of The Metaphysics, wrote the Writings on Natural Philosophy, and much else besides.

-This was a period marked by an even more pronounced empiricism: he increased his observations of natural phenomena, described them and sought their causes.
+It was a period marked by an even more pronounced empiricism: he multiplied his observations of natural phenomena, described them, and sought their causes.

-At the death of Alexander, Athens fell into a period of political turmoil.
+At the death of Alexander, Athens was plunged into political turmoil.
 The anti-Macedonian party seized power.
-Fearing for his life because of his links with Alexander, Aristotle fled Athens in 323 BC.
-He wished, he said, to prevent the Athenians from committing a new crime against philosophy
+Fearing for his life because of his ties to Alexander, Aristotle fled Athens in 323 BC.
+He wished, he said, to prevent the Athenians from committing a new crime against philosophy—alluding to the trial of Socrates, which had ended with his death sentence.

-He died the following year, in 322 BC, in Chalcis on the island of Evia, aged 62.
+He died the following year, in 322 BC, in Chalcis on the island of Euboea, aged sixty-two.
 Theophrastus took over the running of the Lyceum.
-The school continued to teach until 529 A.D.
-It was closed down by Justinian I, an Orthodox Christian emperor, who wished to put an end to Greek philosophy, which was equated with paganism.
+The school continued to teach until AD 529, when it was closed by Justinian I, an Orthodox Christian emperor determined to stamp out Greek philosophy, which he equated with paganism.

-While Aristotle's dialogues were lost (only a few fragments remain), no fewer than thirty-one treatises have been handed down to us over the centuries.
+While Aristotle's dialogues were lost — only a few fragments survive — no fewer than thirty-one treatises have come down to us over the centuries.
 These are essentially lecture notes or writings intended for teaching at the Lyceum.

-In the Middle Ages, his works were widely disseminated in the Arab-Muslim world, while the Western world only had access to the works translated by Boethius.
+In the Middle Ages, Aristotle's works were widely disseminated throughout the Arab-Muslim world, while the Western world had access only to those translated by Boethius.

-It was Thomas Aquinas who, in the 13th century, gave it extraordinary influence, making it an essential component of the official doctrine of the Catholic Church.
-This is what is known as scholasticism.
+It was Thomas Aquinas who, in the thirteenth century, gave them their extraordinary influence, weaving them into the official doctrine of the Catholic Church — a movement known as scholasticism.

 Categories, Merrimack: Thomas More College Press, 2021